grahammccann/LinkFinder/README.md

 # link-finder
-A small script that looks in the html of urls for certain strings, if found we save to a .txt file.
+A small multi-threaded script that looks in the html of urls for certain strings, if found we save to a .txt file.